Pecan Energies, Operator Of Deepwater Tano/Cape Three Points (DWT/CTP) Block, Completes Rebranding, Committing To Unlock Prosperity For Ghana And Beyo...

-(MENAFN- Media OutReach Newswire) mo-p1 mo-grey" lang="en"> ACCRA, GHANA - EQS Newswire - 4 March 2024 - Pecan Energies ( ), the operator of the Deepwater Tano/Cape Three Points (DWT/CTP) block offshore Ghana is thrilled to announce the successful completion of its rebranding journey.
+(MENAFN- Media OutReach Newswire) ACCRA, GHANA - EQS Newswire - 4 March 2024 - Pecan Energies ( ), the operator of the Deepwater Tano/Cape Three Points (DWT/CTP) block offshore Ghana is thrilled to announce the successful completion of its rebranding journey.

 The company has evolved with a new name, logo, and a revitalized brand identity to better reflect its commitment to building prosperity and enabling growth for African communities.
 Underlining this transformation is Pecan Energies' new tagline: "Unlocking Prosperity."